 MUCH MORE TRIVIA!
 Visit Alcohol Trivia Resources (& Links to Alcohol Trivia).

-Legislators in Illinois consided a law to lower the maximum legal blood alcohol concentration (BAC) for driving from .08 down to .06.
+Legislators considered a law to lower the maximum legal blood alcohol content (BAC) for driving from .08 down to .06.

 Almost one-half of all fatally injured drinking drivers have a BAC of .20 or over.
 That’s three and one-third times higher than the proposed maximum BAC.
 Supporters insist that the cut would be only a small step in the right direction.
 Activists have already begun pushing for reductions down to .04 and .02.
 17

-It’s illegal in Indiana for liquor stores to sell milk or cold soft drinks.
-They can, however, sell unrefrigerated soft drinks.
+It’s illegal in Indiana for liquor stores to sell cold soft drinks.
+But they can sell soft drinks at room temperature.
 18

 - It’s illegal to run a “tab.”
 19